 - Our authors receive larger royalties.
 Whereas traditional print publishers pay 15 to 25% royalty on ebooks, we pay 45% royalty or higher.
 (See our StoneThread Publishing Royalties).

 - In addition to selected novels and nonfiction, we actively seek and publish novellas and collections of short fiction.

 Download a sample of our Publishing Agreement

-- First, if you submit your work to StoneThread Publishing and we accept it, we will consider your input, but like any other traditional publisher anywhere, to protect both our own reputation and the reputation of our authors, we must retain artistic control over editing, formatting, layout and cover design.
+- If you submit your work to StoneThread Publishing and we accept it, we will consider your input, but to protect both our own reputation and the reputation of our authors, we must retain artistic control over editing, formatting, layout and cover design.
 If you cannot agree to this stipulation, please do not submit your manuscript to us.
 Thanks for your consideration.

 - Publication with StoneThread neither implies nor guarantees the marketablility or sales of your book.
 It just means that we believe in you and your manuscript.
 We will do our best to market and sell your work, but as is the case with almost all publishers today, you will have to do much of the marketing and publicity yourself.
 Our role as the publisher is to support you in that endeavor.